What is a time of joy for many women was my darkest hour.

+I discovered that I was unexpectedly pregnant three days before I was leaving for a month-long trip to Guatemala.
+It was my honeymoon.
+I had been married for six months.
+I was one of those people who did not plan to get pregnant but paradoxically did not use birth control (you know who you are).
 I cried, hysterically, and not with joy (not at first, anyway).
 It was more like panic, like what the fuck am I going to do now?
 I needed to get vaccinated and take malaria pills and hike with a heavy pack and party with travelers and swim with dolphins.
 How the hell was I going to manage to do any of that while pregnant?

 Now what?
 Nothing, really.
 Eat lots of protein.
 Take folic acid.
 Drink plenty of water.
 That’s it?
 I'd found the most laid-back doctor in the world, but I trusted that she knew better than me.
 When I went for vaccines, I told them I was pregnant and they used the Center for Disease Control (CDC) guidelines for what I could and could not take.
 I ate foreign street food and climbed a volcano and swam under a waterfall and had a glass of wine every now and then.
 When I returned, I went to my local birthing center, where midwives assisted births in private rooms with homemade quilts and Jacuzzi tubs.
 They were a bit concerned about my Guatemalan adventure, but after an ultrasound, we were all reassured that my baby was fine.

 Because it was my first pregnancy and being the kind of person who has to research and overthink everything until I’m lying in a puddle of my own anxiety-induced sweat, it was inevitable that I was going to buy all the birthing books I could get my hands on and read them cover to cover.
 But I am here now to urge you not to make my mistake.
 Don’t read those books.
 Put them down immediately.